Hegselmann--Krause model with environmental noise: Introduction

-Our third contribution is to establish propagation of chaos for regularized versions of the particle systems~\eqref{eq:HR model intro} with environmental noise, which verifies that \eqref{eq: introduction_hk_spde} is, indeed, the macroscopic (density based) model corresponding to the microscopic (agent based) opinion dynamics described by the Hegelsmann--Krause model with environmental noise.
+Our third contribution is to establish propagation of chaos for regularized versions of the particle systems~\eqref{eq:HR model intro} with environmental noise, which verifies that \eqref{eq: introduction_hk_spde} is, indeed, the macroscopic (density based) model corresponding to the microscopic (agent based) opinion dynamics described by the Hegselmann--Krause model with environmental noise.
 For uniformly Lipschitz interaction forces, propagation of chaos with environmental noise has been showed by Coghi and Flandoli \cite{CoghiFlandoli2016} by utilizing sharp estimates in Kolmogorov's continuity theorem and properties of measure-valued solutions of the associated stochastic Fokker--Planck equation.
-Moreover, without environmental noise there is a vast literature on propagation of chaos with non-Lipschitz kernels, see \cite{snitzman_propagation_of_chaos, godinho_Keller_Segel2015, LiuYang2016, JabinWang2018}.
-However, most of these works are based on the relative entropy and cannot be simply generalized to a setting with environmental noise.
-For particle systems with environmental noise and non-Lipschitz interaction force~\(k \) (as in our case), to the best of our knowledge there exists no general theory on propagation of chaos.
+In particular, the approach is from an SDE level to an SPDE level~\cite{CoghiFlandoli2016,Coghi2019,Shkolnikov2023}.
+In contrast we first solve the SPDE and then prove that the associated SDEs are well-posed.
+Moreover, without environmental noise there is a vast literature on propagation of chaos with non-Lipschitz kernels, see for instance \cite{snitzman_propagation_of_chaos, godinho_Keller_Segel2015, LiuYang2016, Fournier2017, JabinWang2018, Laker2018}.
+However, most of these works are based on the relative entropy and cannot be simply generalized to a setting with environmental noise, i.e. stochastic framework.
+For particle systems with environmental noise and non-Lipschitz interaction force~\(k \) (as in our case), to the best of our knowledge there exists no general theory on stochastic McKean-Vlasov equations or on propagation of chaos.
 In order to derive propagation of chaos for the HK model~\eqref{eq: introduction_mean_field_trajectories_with_common_noise}, we essentially rely on the well-posedness of the McKean--Vlasov SDE~\eqref{eq: introduction_mean_field_trajectories_with_common_noise} and follow \cite{snitzman_propagation_of_chaos} as well as \cite{lazarovici2017mean,chen2021rigorous} to prove that \( (\rho_t , t \ge 0) \) characterizes the measure of the mean-field limit.
+Initially, all results are formulated in dimension one since this is essential to establish the well-posedness of the McKean--Vlasov equation~\eqref{eq: introduction_mean_field_trajectories_with_common_noise}, see the BSPDE argument in Section~\ref{sec: mean_field_sde} and in particular~\cite[Corollary~2.2]{DuTang2013}.
+For all other results, we provide corollaries providing the multi-dimensional versions.